Blade: A Derivative-free Bayesian Inversion Method using Diffusion Priors: Introduction

 Traditional methods for derivative-free Bayesian inversion include Markov chain Monte Carlo (MCMC) methods~\citep{geyer1992practical, gelman1997weak, cotter2013mcmc} and Sequential Monte Carlo (SMC)~\citep{del2006sequential}.
 These methods offer convergence guarantees but face significant scalability challenges for high dimensional problems.
 Approximate Bayesian methods~\citep{garbuno2020interacting, carrillo2022consensus, huang2022efficient} offer better efficiency, but often struggle to capture complex posteriors.
 Additionally, these methods require access to the prior density (up to a normalizing constant), which can be difficult to directly model in high dimensions.

 Many recent derivative-free algorithms \citep{zheng2024ensemble, tang2024solving, huang2024symbolic} leverage diffusion models (DMs) as plug-and-play priors for solving high-dimensional inverse problems with complex prior distributions.
 DMs can flexibly capture complex prior distributions from data, but require optimization or sampling for posterior inference, mainly due to modeling the score function rather than the density.
-Optimization-based approaches disregard posterior spread and thus often fail to capture spread or uncertainty even in simple Gaussian settings with linear forward models (see Fig.~\ref{fig:linear-gmm}).
-Sampling-based approaches can be asymptotically correct~\citep{trippe2022diffusion,wu2023practical,cardoso2024monte, dou2024diffusion}, but are typically strictly tailored for linear forward models and do not generalize to the nonlinear setting.
+Optimization-based approaches disregard posterior spread and thus often fail to capture spread or uncertainty even in simple Gaussian settings with linear forward models (see Fig.~\ref{fig:linear-gmm}(a)).
+Sampling-based derivative-free approaches can be asymptotically correct~\citep{trippe2022diffusion,wu2023practical,cardoso2024monte, dou2024diffusion}, but have not yet demonstrated the capability to produce probabilistically calibrated samples in the high-dimensional nonlinear setting.

-Our contributions are summarized as follows: \begin{itemize}[leftmargin=1.5em,itemsep=0.05em, topsep=0pt] \item We propose \texttt{Blade}, a derivative-free, ensemble-based Bayesian inversion algorithm that can produce well-calibrated posterior samples for inverse problems with diffusion prior. \item We establish convergence analysis and provide explicit error bounds to quantify the impact of score approximation and statistical linearization error on sampling quality. \item We evaluate \texttt{Blade} through various probabilistic verifications.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=1.5em,itemsep=0.05em, topsep=0pt] \item We propose \texttt{Blade}, a derivative-free, ensemble-based Bayesian inversion algorithm that can produce well-calibrated posterior samples for inverse problems with diffusion prior. \item We provide theoretical justification by establishing convergence and showing the stability of \texttt{Blade} under both statistical linearization and prior score estimation error with standard assumptions. \item We evaluate \texttt{Blade} using various probabilistic verifications.
 In controlled settings we perform direct distributional checks against the ground truth posterior.
 In a challenging nonlinear fluid dynamics problem, we assess posterior quality using standard probabilistic metrics.
 Across all these tests, \texttt{Blade} demonstrates superior performance compared to competing approaches. \end{itemize}